Mountains in Indonesia - Asia

 Climbing Mount Agung doesn’t require intense fitness levels or technical climbing skills, just determination.
 The level of difficulty varies between each of the three trails available.

-Anak Krakatau (also known as Krakatoa) is both a volcano and an island.
-Located in the Sunda Strait between the islands of Sumatra and Java in Indonesia.
+Anak Krakatau (also known as Krakatoa) is both an active volcano and an island that rose from the seas 45 years after the big Krakatoa explosion in 1883.
+The original Krakatoa summit is on the nearby island of Rakata, much higher (800m/2,624.6 ft) and challenging, and not as frequently submitted. it is located in the Sunda Strait between the islands of Sumatra and Java in Indonesia.

 Unfortunately, climbing Anak Krakatau is not always possible, as it frequently erupts, making the threat of injury too high.
 Check the current regulations to find out if authorities are currently allowing tourists and climbers.